-Parkinson’s Disease is a progressive neurological condition that affects the nervous system.
+Parkinson’s is a progressive neurological condition that affects the nervous system.
 It is where parts of the brain becomes progressively damaged over time due to the malfunction of vital nerve cells in the brain.
 Caring for someone with Parkinson’s can be physically and emotionally demanding.
 Home care providers can give family caregivers a much-needed break, allowing them to recharge and avoid burnout.

-Parkinson’s disease is caused by the loss of nerve cells in a part of the brain.
+Parkinson’s is caused by the loss of nerve cells in a part of the brain.
 This leads to a reduction of dopamine in the brain.
 Dopamine is essential in regulating the movement of the body.
 Researchers believe that it results from a combination of genetic and environmental factors.
 Exactly what causes the loss of nerve, however, is still unknown.

 Someone with Parkinson’s can also experience a wide range of other physical and psychological symptoms which can include:

-There is no one single test that can diagnose Parkinson’s disease.
+There is no one single test that can diagnose Parkinson’s.
 Your GP will first base the diagnosis on symptoms, medical history, and a detailed physical examination.
 In the early stages, the GP may find it difficult to diagnose due to the symptoms being mild.
 If Parkinson’s is suspected, you will be referred to a specialist, usually a neurologist or geriatrician.
+A series of physical exercises will be performed to assess any problems with movement.
+A diagnosis will then be made should you have at least 2 of 3 of the main symptoms.

 In beginning stages, symptoms are mild and unlikely to significantly affect one’s ability to function.
 In advanced stages, symptoms become more severe, and the person diagnosed with Parkinson’s will require varying levels of assistance with daily living.